Too Much, Too Soon: Reception

 When the book was published, The New York Times called it "an extremely skillful piece of work, a craftsman's product aimed at a mood and a market that spell big business.
 It is a book for the mass audience... as an artisan, Mr Frank is no slouch."

 The Washington Post thought the book "fails to touch the heart even though it spins a recognizably sad story."

 Louella Parsons said the book "told too much too loudly."

 The Cincinnati Enquirer describes the tale as “sordid,” “pathetic,” “outrageous,” and “oddly admirable.”
-Moreover, the New York Herald Tribune lauds the narrative’s emotional appeal, going as far to label those who downplay the potent emotion as “heartless or hypocritical.”
+Moreover, the New York Herald Tribune lauds the narrative's emotional appeal, going as far to label those who downplay the potent emotion as “heartless or hypocritical.”

+Variety wrote "the definitive Barrymore re¬ cap will have to be written by someone outside the clan; for despite colorful self-revelation found... the Royal Family has not yet been placed in proper perspective in the library."

 By the time the book came out Diana Barrymore tried to reactivate her acting career and was seeing a psychiatrist but had not given up drinking.

 Production

 There was film interest in the book early on – I'll Cry Tomorrow had been a box office hit and Diana Barrymore had been fictionalised in a popular movie, The Bad and the Beautiful (1952) (the character played by Lana Turner).
 In December 1956, even before the book had been published, Warner Bros took an option on the film rights for a reported minimum of $100,000.
 (Another source said it was $150,000.)

 In January, it was announced that Gerold Frank would work on the script in collaboration with Irving Wallace, and that Irving Rapper would direct and Henry Blanke would produce.
 By June however it was reported that the film was having "script problems" with the script two months overdue.
 Casablanca (1942) director, Michael Curtiz was initially in talks to direct the picture until he ultimately decided that the story was too sordid.
 Additionally, Errol Flynn had refused to work on another movie with director Curtiz, after they paired together for 12 films.
 In August, Warners said that Art and Jo Napoleon would write and direct the movie.